chef/chef-web-docs/chef_master/source/azure_portal.rst

    .. note:: Remember the DNS label of the Chef Automate VM.
 It will be required to access the Chef Automate UI and Chef server.

 #.
-While the Chef Automate VM is being provisioned, download and install the `Chef Developer Kit </install_dk.html>`__.
+While the Chef Automate VM is being provisioned, download and install the `Chef development kit </install_dk.html>`__.
 The Chef development kit is a collection of tools ---Test Kitchen, ChefSpec, knife, delivery-cli, chef, chef-vault, Foodcritic, and more--- and libraries that are all packaged together to get your started with the Chef Automate workflow.
 You'll need this to interact with Chef Automate and Chef server from the command line.

 #.
 After the VM has been provisioned and the Resource Manager has completed (usually 10 to 13 minutes), finish configuring Chef Automate and Chef server.
 Access the intial configuration page by loading the ``/biscotti/setup`` route.
 Build the URL by prepending ``https://`` and appending ``/biscotti/setup`` to the DNS label that you chose when the VM was launched.
 For example, ``https://<dns_label>.<location>.cloudapp.azure.com/biscotti/setup`` or ``https://chef-automate-01.eastus.cloudapp.azure.com/biscotti/setup``.